nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/quick-start-series/bootstrap-your-document-management-project.md

 ### Focus One or Two Processes

 First choose one or two of those processes and only work on those ones.
 Stay focus, and work with little groups only.
-The criteria to choose these groups could be that the group of concerned people is prone to changes.**&nbsp;**Before you select them, each group should have a clear idea of their requirements and&nbsp;even more important, their expectations.
+The criteria to choose these groups could be that the group of concerned people is prone to changes.
+Before you select them, each group should have a clear idea of their requirements and even more important, their expectations.

 ### Define Your "Roles" and User Stories for the Considered Processes